sylvainroussy/NeoBlogs/checkYourCrawler/README.md

 # Check your Crawler with Neo4j!
+# (Crawling the web - part 1)

 ## Introduction

-Ixxo Web Mining has developped a product called Fetch-Server.
-This is a configurable Web Spider (aka Web Crawler) who can fetch the Web to extract data and push it into the Ixxo Indexer like showed in the schema below:
+Ixxo Web Mining has developped a product called Oxway Fetch-Server.
+This is a configurable Web Spider (aka Web Crawler) which can fetch the Web to extract data and push it into the Ixxo Indexer like showed in the schema below:

 ![Fig1.
 General process](./general_process.png "Fig1.
 General process")